TIY-Durham/2015-FALL-FEE/11-The-Grid-The-Bad-And-The-Ugly/README.md

 ##### BEAST MODE

 You've successfully logged the output in `console.log`.
 Now you need to log the item..._in the display_.
+This is one tough tomato.